midtown-ai/www/docs/glossary/a.md

  In the field of artificial intelligence (AI), AI alignment research aims to steer AI systems towards their designers’ intended goals and interests.
 An aligned AI system advances the intended objective; a misaligned AI system is competent at advancing some objective, but not the intended one.

  Alignment types:

   * Instructional alignment - answering questions learned from data during the pre-training phase
   * Behavior alignment - helpfulness vs harmlessness
   * Style alignment - more neutral / grammatically correct
   * Value alignment - aligned to a set of values

- Questions:
-  * Is pretraining the first step to alignment?
+/// details | Is pretraining the first step to alignment?
+    type:question
+///

-  * Is [fine-tuning] a method for alignment?
+/// details | Is [fine-tuning] a method for alignment?
+    type:question
+///

-  * What about guardrails?
+/// details | What about guardrails?
+    type:question
+///

  Examples:

   * [https://openai.casa/alignment/](https://openai.casa/alignment/)
     * [https://openai.casa/blog/our-approach-to-alignment-research/index.html](https://openai.casa/blog/our-approach-to-alignment-research/index.html)